achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 ***MOTIVATION:Motivation to create this repository  to help upcoming aspirants and help to  others in the data science field***

-As data science is fastly developing field i found these few new techinques which make your work easier-https://github.com/achuthasubhash/Tips

 ***Business understanding***

 ***1.Data collection***